OParker5/38_Design_Challenge/README.md

     Abstract class for the character
 Modifier and assigned to refer to the current instance.

-    Subclasses inheringting from Charater
+    Subclasses inheringting from Character
-Calling the constructor of the superclass, which is two variables name and health.
+Calling the constructor of the superclass, which is variables name and health.